theQRL/go-zond/cmd/evm/README.md

 ```
     --input.header value        `stdin` or file name of where to find the block header to use. (default: "header.json")
-    --input.ommers value        `stdin` or file name of where to find the list of ommer header RLPs to use.
     --input.txs value           `stdin` or file name of where to find the transactions list in RLP form. (default: "txs.rlp")
     --output.basedir value      Specifies where output files are placed.
 Will be created if it does not exist.
     --output.block value        Determines where to put the alloc of the post-state. (default: "block.json")